 Just because you currently ride on a route doesn’t mean it’s recorded and protected from being removed!
 In England, horse riders only have access to 22% of public rights of way; the more of the off-road network we lose, the more horses will have to be ridden on today’s ever dangerous roads.

 We need your help!

-We’ve created a 2026 Toolkit detailing how you can ensure your routes are recorded so they won’t be lost after 2026.
+We’ve created a 2026 Toolkit detailing how you can ensure your routes are recorded so they won’t be lost after the 2026 deadline.
 With generous support from Sport England through the British Equestrian Federation, we are now also able to offer a grant to volunteers to help cover the costs of making Definitive Map Modification Order applications to their local authority.